The Ultimate List of 31 Tax Deductions for Shop Owners

 1. Advertising and promotion

-All your business expenses for promoting your store are deductible, such as:
+Your business expenses for promoting your store are deductible, including:

-- Marketing: Ad placements in digital and print publications, newspaper ads, billboards, signage, Facebook Ads, Google Adwords, and email marketing software.
+• Marketing: Ad placements in digital and print publications, billboards, signage, Facebook Ads, Google Adwords, and email marketing software

-- Website: Domain names, hosting, subscription website services (Wix, Squarespace) themes, plugins, stock photos, and other things you buy for your website.
+• Website: Domain names, hosting, subscription website services (like Wix or Squarespace), plugins, stock photos, and other things you buy for your website.

 2. Auto expenses

-- Errands to the office supply store, post office, grocery store, and suppliers (like a restaurant supply store or maker workshop)
+• Errands to the office supply store, post office, grocery store, and suppliers

 What doesn’t count as business travel?
 Travel from your home to your shop.
 This is considered commuting and is not deductible.